Bendigo International (tennis)

-The Bendigo International is a professional tennis tournament played on outdoor hardcourts.
-It is currently part of the ATP Challenger Tour and the ITF Women's World Tennis Tour, and held annually in Bendigo, Australia, since 2009.
+The Bendigo International was a professional tennis tournament played on outdoor hardcourts.
+It was part of the ATP Challenger Tour and the ITF Women's World Tennis Tour, and held annually in Bendigo, Australia, from 2009 (for the women) until 2022.

-From 2013 to 2014 there were two events in the same year, held in consecutive weeks.
+From 2013 to 2014 there were two Women's events in the same year, held in consecutive weeks.
 In 2015, one of them was replaced by the Canberra Tennis International.

-In 2020, an ATP Challenger event was held in Bendigo.
+The first edition of the ATP Challenger event was held in January 2020 and the second and last in 2022.